nahjalabbad/DIY/README.md

 # DIY
-website thet gathers different kind of DIYs for beginners,
+website thet gathers different kind of DIYs for beginners videos have more than 25MB so I couldnt upload them